moeez-ktk/Library_Management_System/README.md

 # Library_Management_System
-GUI Application for Library Mangament System made using JavaFx
+GUI Application for Library Mangament System made using JavaFx This App was made in collabartion with Haseeeb1 -> https://github.com/Haseeeb1

 Basic Features:
 1) Members Sign up Request.
 This request is forwarded to the admin.
 Account is only created if admin approves request.